ec500-software-engineering/case-study-zywan/README.md

 Linear Chain CRF layer for sequence tagging tasks.
 ## Demonstration application of the system
 ### Background
-image classification of two classes of objects-- dogs and cats
+Image classification of two classes of objects-- dogs and cats
 Accoring to the results, there exists overfitting.
+Overfitting is a common phenomenon in DL/ML, since it is usual to have great performance in trainning but have poor performance in testing.
+Usage of Drop out, early stop and using bigger data set can prevent the overfitting in some way.
 ### Demo Results
 #### Accuracy
 ![Image](Accuracy.png)